-The budgetary cost to taxpayers of providing federal credit could be changed to include market risk.
-When credit reform was debated, the Government Accountability Office (GAO), the Congressional Budget Office (CBO), the Office of Management and Budget (OMB), and the Senate Budget Committee all recommended that federal credit be measured by the net present value of credit subsidies.
-But, GAO and the Senate Budget Committee recommended a cost-to-
+The budgetary cost to taxpayers of providing federal credit could be changed to include market risk.67 When credit reform was debated, the Government Accountability Office (GAO), the Congressional Budget Office (CBO), the Office of Management and Budget (OMB), and the

-&lt;sup>63 U.S. General Accounting Office, Budget Issues: Budgeting for Federal Insurance Programs, Testimony before the Budget Task Force, Committee on the Budget, House of Representatives, Report no. T-AIMD-98-147 (Washington, DC, April 23, 1998), p.
+61 U.S. General Accounting Office, Budget Issues: Budgeting for Federal Insurance Programs, Testimony before the Budget Task Force, Committee on the Budget, House of Representatives, Report no. T-AIMD-98-147 (Washington, DC, April 23, 1998), p.
 9.